 |Number of digits for incremental message counter||Configurable from 1-9.
 Default range is three (3) digits.
 This value determines how many digits to use when customer engagement apps generates the numeric identifier for the email activity (not the individual messages that the activity contains).

 Note: If you use the default value to generate a token with a three-digit number, it will increment the number through 999, and then restart the number at 000.
 You can use a larger order of digits to reduce the possibility of assigning duplicate tokens to active email threads.

 To enable, disable, or configure tracking tokens, do the following::

 Go to Settings > Administration > System Settings.

 In the Configure email correlation area you can disable, enable, or change the default tracking token structure.

-When an incoming email message is processed by the Email Router, the system extracts information associated with the email message subject, sender address, and recipients' addresses that link the email activity to other records.
+When an incoming email message is processed by server-side sync, the system extracts information associated with the email message subject, sender address, and recipients' addresses that link the email activity to other rows.
 This correlation process, also known as smart matching, uses the following criteria to match received email message information to email activities:

 When the matching process is complete, the system selects the owner and the object of the incoming email message.

 You can disable, enable, and modify smart-matching settings in the System Settings dialog box – Email tab.

 How does smart matching work